Main page content

 Sec.
 1 Purpose.

-The purpose of this Policy is to provide broad authorization for the placement of hypertext links to other web sites from U. T. System web pages, in accordance with U. T. System and institution guidelines that set forth the restrictions necessary to preserve the space so created for its intended purpose of acknowledging sponsorship, generating revenue, or avoiding costs.
+The purpose of this Policy is to provide broad authorization for the placement of hypertext links to other web sites from U. T. System web pages, in accordance with U. T. System and institution guidelines that set forth the restrictions necessary to preserve the space so created for its intended purpose.

 Sec.
 2 Policy Statement.